forthtemple/ros_pimoroni_sts_pi/README.md

 rosrun pimoroni_sts_pi teleop_twist_keyboard.py
 ```

-To record a real Pimoroni STS PI
+To record a real Pimoroni STS PI movements you can use ROSBAG:
 ```
 rosbag record cmd_vel
 ```
-To play it to your Gazebo Pimoroni STS PI replace xx-xxx-xx with your recorded bag file name
+To play it to your Gazebo Pimoroni STS PI replace xx-xxx-xx with your recorded bag file name.
+Play this while running the Gazebo simulation
 ```
 rosbag play xx-xxx-xx.bag
 ```